groundwater/federation/README.md

 # Introduction

-> Federation is a federated event emitter for distributed environments.
+> Federation is a federated message network for distributed environments

 Federation is inspired by Akka and Erlang, and borrows some semantics from the actor model.